Banner

 Templates

 Duke Flyer is a system that allows you to upload promotional posters or flyers that will then be displayed on the Law School’s internal screens.
-These screens are mounted in Star Commons, the 3rd Floor Mezzanine, and other locations throughout the Law School.
+These screens are mounted outside Star Commons, at the 3rd Floor entrance, and on the 3rd and 4th Floor loggias.

 Graphics